gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 ```

 On the server, you must configure access to the auth
 credentials.
 You may either implement the [SecurityManager](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/security/SecurityManager.html) interface or declare one or more Apache Shiro <code>Realms</code>.
-For more details, see [Configuring Server Security](bootstrap-annotations.html#configuring-server-security) in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more details, see [Configuring Server Security](bootstrap-annotations.html#configuring-server-security) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 On the client, you must configure a username and password.
-For more details, see [Configuring Client Security](bootstrap-annotations.html#configuring-client-security) in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more details, see [Configuring Client Security](bootstrap-annotations.html#configuring-client-security) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 See [@EnableSecurity Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableSecurity.html).

-For more information, see [Configuring Security](bootstrap-annotations.html#configuring-security) in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more information, see [Configuring Security](bootstrap-annotations.html#configuring-security) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

-## <a id="configure-gemfire-properties"></a>Configure [vmware-gemfire-short-name] Properties
+## <a id="configure-gemfire-properties"></a>Configure GemFire Properties

-To configure other, low-level [vmware-gemfire-short-name] properties not covered
+To configure other, low-level GemFire properties not covered
-by the feature-oriented, [spring-data-gemfire-name] configuration annotations,
+by the feature-oriented, Spring Data for VMware GemFire configuration annotations,
-annotate your Spring, [vmware-gemfire-short-name] client or server application
+annotate your Spring, GemFire client or server application
 class with `@GemFireProperties`, as follows:

 ```highlight